 Responsible Party: Community Development Funding: None Timeframe: Meet with developers annually.
 Monitor site subdivisions and/or development of specific plans on sites greater than 10 acres to ensure development of large sites throughout the planning period.
 If the County has not received applications for one subdivision or specific plan by 2027, the County will identify additional incentives for redevelopment based on feedback received from developers during annual outreach.
 Quantified Objective: Facilitate the development of 7,634 units in the Mountain House area, including 904 units of housing to accommodate lower-income households, 2,180 units to accommodate moderate-income households, and 4,550 units to accommodate above moderate-income households.
 Additionally, facilitate the development of 734 units to accommodate moderate-income households and 71 units to accommodate above moderate-income households outside of

 PROGRAM 1-3 ENCOURAGE MIXED-USE PROJECTS AND RESIDENTIAL USES IN COMMERCIAL ZONES.
-The County will incentivize development of residential units in mixed-use projects that include affordable units by providing incentives, which will include, but are not limited to:

 Mountain House.